aridjayarecipes/cutesrecipes.web.app/content/post/1857-simple-way-to-make-quick-pomegranate-and-amp-chocolate-cookies.md

-So that is going to wrap it up with this special food pomegranate &amp; chocolate cookies recipe.
+So that is going to wrap it up with this special food pomegranate & chocolate cookies recipe.
 Thank you very much for reading.
 I am confident you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to save this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!